psexton/matlab-xunit/README.md

 # matlab-xunit

-xUnit for Matlab with JUnit-compatible XML output
+xUnit for MATLAB with JUnit-compatible XML output

 # README

 Testing is wonderful!
 Let's make it easier and more rewarding!

-The most popular testing platform for MATLAB functions and classes is/was Steve Eddins' excellent [Matlab xUnit](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) package.
+The most popular testing platform for MATLAB functions and classes is/was Steve Eddins' excellent [MATLAB xUnit](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) package.

 The previous maintainer, [Thomas Smith](https://github.com/tgs/), made two additions to that package: the ability to give output in a JUnit-compatible XML format, and the ability to run DocTests, similar to the `doctest` module in Python or vignettes in R.